adtma/adtma.github.io/_posts/2024-02-17-geotimescale-python-2.md

 {% endhighlight %}

 ## The main loop
-This is the main loop that plot a bunch of rectangle to create our geologic time scale.
-The code is relatively more straightforward and somewhat self-explanatory.
+This is the main loop that plot a bunch of rectangles to create our geologic time scale.
+This part of code is somewhat self-explanatory.

 {% highlight python %}
 for ind in gts.index: